Scope of the course

 Agneta Nordberg is a Professor at Karolinska Institutet and performs outstanding research in the field of Positron Emission Tomography (PET) imaging for early diagnosis in Alzheimer Disease.
 She was involved in the development of the development of the Pittsburgh compound B (PiB) which is now widely used for imaging depositions of the amyloid β-peptide.
 Lately she has also focused on developing PET ligands for imaging of neuroinflammation and tau.
 Agneta Nordberg was awarded the Silviahemmet Research and Education Award 2014 and the Grand Silver Medal of Karolinska Institutet 2016.

-Petr Novak is a Senior Medical Analyst at Axon Neuroscience and the Slovak Academy of Science.
+Petr Novak is a Senior Clinical Research Scientist at AXON NEUROSCIENCE and the Slovak Academy of Science.
 He has published numerous papers on the importance of truncation of the tau protein for pathology propagation and has been deeply involved in bringing this basic finding to clinical trials of a fist-in-man vaccination targeting truncated tau.
 Currently the AADvac1 vaccine is in Phase II.

 Florence Pasquier, MD, PhD in cognitive neuropsychology, is Professor of Neurology in Lille University Hospital with over 30 years’ experience of running a memory clinic in Lille, France, offering knowledge, best care and technology to all, not just university hospitals.
 Florence leads a research team entitled “vascular and degenerative cognitive impairment” and is involved in clinical research on cognitive and behavioral disturbances.
 She has important collaborations on imaging, epidemiology and basic research.